Nucleomics-VIB/admin-tools/README.md

 ### **getting the latest code out of Github**

 A **Github ID** and **token** are required to avoid getting a max acces limit reached error during execution of the scripts.
-The two strings are stored on the server (in your .bashrc for instance) as two dedicated variables that the script will use. *This is not th esafest way to handle a secret Token but I did not find a better way yet (suggestions are welcome)*.
+The two strings are stored on the server (in your .bashrc for instance) as two dedicated variables that the script will use. *This is not the safest way to handle a 'secret' Token but I did not find a better way yet (suggestions are welcome)*.

 ```
 export GITHUB_ID="your_ID"